Legersky/SpatialGraphEmbeddings/README.md

 The main functionality is provided by the package *graphEmbeddings3D*, see [Documentation](http://jan.legersky.cz/public_files/spatialGraphEmbeddings/documentation/).

-The version used for the paper On the Maximal Number of Real Embeddings of Spatial Minimally Rigid Graphs accepted to ISSAC 2018:
+The version 1.0 was used for the paper On the Maximal Number of Real Embeddings of Spatial Minimally Rigid Graphs accepted to ISSAC 2018:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1244023.svg)](https://doi.org/10.5281/zenodo.1244023)

+The current version 2.0 supports arbitrary minimally rigid graphs containing a triangle instead of only predefined ones.

 ## Requirements and installation
   * Python 2.7